Foxy/eleventy-fundraising-minisite/README.md

 ![](docs/img/step2.png)

+Note that you may have a JSON-formatted secret that includes multiple values.
+In that case, copy out the `cart_signing` value.

 ##### While we're here, configure your store to use HMAC validation

 To do that, check the "would you like to enable cart validation" box in the same page.